dxing97/libdiscord/CODING_NOTES.md

 * Connected
   * The bot is connected to Discord and everything is normal.
 * Unconnected
-  * The bot has never connected to Discord before, or we were disconnected and should start a fresh session.
+  * The bot has never connected to Discord before, or we were disconnected and should start a new websocket connection
-* Disconnected (complicated)
-  * The bot has been disconected either by Discord or by the bot.
-The way we reconnect will depend on how we were disconnected.
 * Connecting (complicated)
   * multi-step process
+  * If we've been disconnected previously, starting a new connection depends on how we were disconnected previously

 ## Gateway Initialization